Raphaël Lessard

 Raphaël Lessard (pronounced "less-ard"; born July 5, 2001) is a Canadian professional stock car racing driver.
-He currently competes part-time in the NASCAR Pinty's Series for Ed Hakonson Racing.
-He last competed part-time in the NASCAR Camping World Truck Series driving the No. 24 Chevrolet Silverado for GMS Racing.

-He has also driven for Venturini Motorsports in the ARCA Racing Series, and GMS Racing, Kyle Busch Motorsports and DGR-Crosley in the Truck Series.
+He currently competes part-time in the NASCAR Canada Series for Ed Hakonson Racing.
+He has also driven for Venturini Motorsports in the ARCA Racing Series, and GMS Racing, Kyle Busch Motorsports and DGR-Crosley in the NASCAR Camping World Truck Series.

 Racing career

 Early career

 Lessard started racing in an old Honda Civic, winning his first race on the day of his twelfth birthday.
 He then ran Quebec sportsmans and super late models in Canada before moving to America.

 CARS Tour

 2015

 His first American racing experience came in the CARS Super Late Model Tour, driving the 2015 season for Toyota Racing Development and David Gilliland Racing.

 2016

 In 2016, at age 15, and in grade 10, he became the second non-American to win the CARS Super Late Model series championship, the other being Mario Gosselin, also a Canadian from Quebec, who accomplished the feat in 1997.
 It was Lessard's first championship.
 He won four of ten races during the season, including the season finale at Southern National Motorsports Park.
 Lessard continued with Toyota and David Gilliland Racing to run late model racing in large events like the Winchester 400, Snowball Derby and various PASS Late Model, CRA Racing Series and ARCA Racing Series events.